Within ICLD’s Youth Influence Network, municipal partnerships collaborate to strengthen the inclusion of children and young people in society.

 In this network, we collaborate with RWI (The Raoul Wallenberg Institute of Human Rights and Humanitarian Law).

-Countries: South Africa, Zambia, Zimbabwe, Botswana
+Countries: Botswana, South Africa, Sweden, Zambia, Zimbabwe

 Mentors